k8ssandra/k8ssandra/dev-guidelines.md

 Much like the same reponsiblity shared by the author, you the reviewer are expected to be patient with an author as they too juggle priorities to respond to your questions and feedback and then hear out their point of view when they do.
 Support a two way conversation and keep in mind that you too can learn from this process.

+**Decline The Role (If Necessary)** *[Openness, Value time]*

+If you do not believe that you are the right person to review a particular request, you are empowered to politley decline and offer alteratives.
+This might happen because you don't currently have time or perhaps you don't believe you have the background and knowledge necessary to make productive decisions about a proposed set of changes.

 **Favor Approval Over Perfection** *[Value time, Positivity]*

 Having a bias towards forward progress doesn't have to sacrifice quality.
 It does mean acknowledging that code is rarely perfect and does not have to be in order to push the project in a positive direction.

 ***Reviewers should favor approval when a pull request has reached a state where it is a positive improvement on the overall codebase, even if there is room for further improvement.***  Reviewers should keep in mind that a contribution doesn't need to be done in the exact form and fashion that they would have done it to positively impact our project.

+**Reject Early (If Necessary)** *[Value time, Openness]*

+There will be times where as the reviewer you have to make a difficult decision that a request should be rejected.
+This may happen for many reasons, when it does, try to do it early in the process and be clear about the reasons for that.
+Actively work to avoid situations where many rounds of changes have been made and yet the mark has still not be hit.
+When that happens, the mark maybe not have been properly set or communicated.
+Also seek to be thankful for the time an author has committed to the work, even if it ends in an unsuccessful state, it can still be a positive experience for that contributor to learn from if handled well.

 **Ask Questions** *[Beginner's mind, Openness, Positivity]*